Richard L. Tollefson, Jr.

 CHRIS LEBLANC

-Over the course of his career, Chris has gained expertise in a wide range of donor databases (including The Raiser’s Edge and Bloomerang), and has designed, customized, and integrated program databases for a variety of organizations and educational institutions.
-His nonprofit experience includes managing donor databases for Arizona’s Children Association, Aid to Adoption of Special Kids, Arizona Association for Foster and Adoptive Parents and the Arizona Friends of Foster Children Foundation (AFFCF).
+Over the course of his career, Chris gained expertise in a wide range of donor databases (including The Raiser’s Edge and Bloomerang), and designed, customized, and integrated program databases for a variety of organizations and educational institutions.
+His nonprofit experience included managing donor databases for Arizona’s Children Association, Aid to Adoption of Special Kids, Arizona Association for Foster and Adoptive Parents and the Arizona Friends of Foster Children Foundation (AFFCF).
 While at Maricopa County Community Colleges District Foundation, Chris trained and supported foundation and college development officers in all aspects of The Raiser’s Edge and designed custom moves management and prospect forecast analytics.
 While at AFFCF, Chris created a custom program database that led to the organization’s distribution of over $3 million in federal funds.
 As a result, AFFCF received an unsolicited $1.3 million state grant to continue the program independently.
 At the same time, Chris was responsible for overseeing the AFFCF donor database, which grew 100% over four years.

 Devorah Lieberman